 Cardiac rehabilitation, including exercise training to improve exercise capacity and health related quality of life (HRQoL) is recommended after heart transplant (HTx)[1], but there are no clear and specific guidelines for how, how often or at what intensity exercise training should be performed.

 Exercise capacity is often severely reduced short time after HTx with peak oxygen consumption (VO2peak) levels reported to be between 9.2 and 19.7 mL/kg per minute[2-12].
 However, early measurement of VO2peak is not routine in most centers.
 VO2peak is the gold standard to objectively assess functional limitation and give an assessment of the integrative physiology involving cardiovascular, pulmonary, muscular, cellular and oxidative systems[13,14].
-It has also been reported that VO2peak is a strong predictor for survival in HTx recipitens[15,16].
+It has also been reported that VO2peak is a strong predictor for survival in HTx recipients[15,16].
 In studies of maintenance HTx patients, VO2peak seems to be determined by both central (chronotropic incompetence, reduced stroke volume and cardiac output, impaired systolic and diastolic function, pulmonary dysfunction) and peripheral factors (diminished skeletal muscular capacity)[1,17-19].
 Other factors, like donor characteristics, diagnosis and deconditioning before transplantation may also be associated with reduced exercise capacity after HTx[18].
 However, we have recently reported that the most important variables predicting VO2peak in maintenance HTx patients are mostly of peripheral origin[20,21].
 In de novo HTx patients, only two studies exist (n = 43[6] and n = 24[12]), which report limiting factors for VO2peak.
 These studies indicate that both central and peripheral factors could be involved in the early phase, but the knowledge is scarce and thus, a better understanding of factors that are associated with peak exercise short term after HTx could guide clinicians and physiotherapist for more individualized therapy and specific exercise recommendations.

 We hypothesized that both central and peripheral factors are associated with reduced exercise capacity in de novo HTx recipients.
 In the present study, we performed cardiopulmonary exercise testing (CPET) in a cohort of de novo HTx patients with the aim to determine clinical, hemodynamic end peripheral factors that contributes to explain the reduced exercise capacity.